annaromanova/smart-contracts-taxation/README.md

 To create a simple contract to create, read, update, and delete asset data, use the following methods:

 Method	    Provides
-'readSchemas'	The methods and associated properties of the JSON schema contract 'readSamples'	An example of the sample JSON data
+readSchemas The methods and associated properties of the JSON schema contract readSamples An example of the sample JSON data